best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Representing our tests as code allows us to consistently repeat the same steps.
 This lets us or another analyst to carry out the same verification again to get the same results.
-When you carry out a test manually, you should ensure that you add a code test to reproduce this.
+When you have carried out a test manually, you should ensure that you add a code test to reproduce this.

 Code that we write for testing should also follow the good practices described earlier on in this book, in particular [](readable_code).

-### Write repeatable test
+## Write repeatable tests

 For us to be able to trust the results of our tests we need them to be repeatable.
 That is for them to give them same outcome if we run them more than once against the same version of our analysis code.

 For tests to run repeatably each test must be independent.
-There should not be a shared state between tests, for example one test depending on another testing having already run.
+There should not be a shared state between tests, for example a test should not depend on another test having already run.
 Many test runners will intentionally randomise the order that tests are executed to encourage this.

 Where possible, test should be deterministic.
 As such, the only reason for a test to fail should be that the code being tested is incorrect.
 Where your code relies on randomness tests should reuse the same random seed each time they are run.

-Where this is not possible/logical for the scenario that you are testing you may want to run the test case multiple times and make an assertion about the distribution of the outcomes instead.
+Where this is not possible/logical for the scenario that you are testing, you may want to run the test case multiple times and make an assertion about the distribution of the outcomes instead.
 For example, if we are testing a function that simulates a coin flip we might run it 100 times and check the proportion of heads versus tails is close to half (within a reasonable range).